hugojhelder/hugojhelder/README.md

 - Would you like to have accesss to my private repositories, e.g. for recruitment?
 Please send me an email.

 - Private Repositories
 - A code plagiarism tool, developed in house for detecting plagiarism in code from students.
 This tool uses Spring Boot, Java, Scala, RabbitMQ, Docker, Azure and LMS/Github integrations to automatically scan software syntax and semantics for plagiarism against the web and databases.
-Utilize a modified Smith-Watermann algorithm.
+Utilizes a modified Smith-Watermann algorithm.
 In use in several courses.
 - Code developed at previous employments, permission only for recruitment portofolio.

 <!---